 - details of where they intend to stay and their travel plans

 - an invitation letter from the host Department/Faculty within the University

-Visitors are not permitted to receive pay from a UK source (except Permitted Paid Engagement Visitors who must be paid).
+Visitors are not permitted to receive pay from a UK source (except Permitted Paid Engagement visitors who must be paid).
 However, payment of reasonable expenses to cover the cost of travel and subsistence is permitted.
 The Home Office do not define ‘reasonable’ so please ensure any payments can be justified.
-If unsure on this point contact the HR Visa team to discuss prior to the invitation letter being issued.
+If unsure on this point please contact the Staff Immigration Team for guidance prior to the invitation letter being issued.

-Further guidance is available from the UKVI website.
+Further guidance is available from the GOV.UK website.